 Where to Stay Near Fairfield CT

-STAY: Delamar Southport CT
+STAY: Delamar Southport CT (1.5 miles from Downtown Fairfield)

-First conceived as residences built in “New England style,” the Delamar was refashioned as a 43-room, pet-friendly, luxury hotel in 2010.
+First conceived as residences built in “New England style,” the Delamar Southport was refashioned as a 43-room, pet-friendly, luxury hotel in 2010.
 Visitors are usually confused when they pull into the parking lot to see a collection of similarly-styled privately owned condos.
 Though not part of the Delamar, they add to the New England ambience.

 Though the hotel isn’t near water, it offers passes to three area beaches – a most valuable amenity for New Yorkers escaping the city for a few days.